SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 - PHP 5.5 or later
 - MediaWiki 1.27 or later
-- Semantic MediaWiki 2.5 or later
+- Semantic MediaWiki 3.0 or later

 ## Installation

-The recommended way to install Semantic Extra Special Properties is by using [Composer][composer] with an entry in MediaWiki's `composer.json` or `composer.local.json`.
+The recommended way to install Semantic Extra Special Properties is by using [Composer][composer] with an entry in MediaWiki's `composer.json` or preferably `composer.local.json`.

 ```json
 {